-If you require legal assistance, please contact the University of Ottawa Community Legal Clinic (the “Clinic”) at 613-562-5600 to schedule an in-person intake interview.
+If you require legal assistance, please contact the University of Ottawa Community Legal Clinic (the “Clinic”) at 613-562-5600 to schedule an intake interview.

 Please note that the Clinic will not schedule intake interviews for new clients on statutory holidays, or during student exam and training sessions.

 Our Case Criteria